extenda/pubsub-unwrapper/README.md

 ## :notebook_with_decorative_cover: Usage and Examples

+The unwrapper works by inspecting the PubSub `subscription` field, and maps it against the subscription names configured as environmental variables.
+It will strip off the project id and replace hyphen with lower-case; `test-subscription` becomes `TEST_SUBSCRIPTION`.

 ### Docker compose

 To set up the unwrapper within a docker compose you could use the following configuration: